 The deed conveys four-fifths ownership from Green B. Hardwick to James Cook and Joseph S. Able for one half-league of the Peter Ellis Bean grant in Cherokee County, one league of the Jose Maria Mora grant, one half-league from the Isaac Barnett headright in Anderson County, and 12 slaves.

-Arrangement Arranged in 5 boxes and 1 bundle consisting of 800 total items.
+Arranged in 5 boxes and 1 bundle consisting of 800 total items.

 This collection has the family bibles of John and Elvira McClean Holdeman and Alma Florence McCasland Holdeman as well as photocopies of Republic of Texas land documents and Confederate military service records of the Nacogdoches family.

 The Hugh Byar Collection is composed of twenty-four Nacogdoches County, Texas deeds spanning the years 1847-1901.

 - Subject: Land titles X

 - Land titles -- Texas -- Nacogdoches 7